US airman emerges in Sweden after 28 years

 While living a comfortable yet secret life in Sweden, Hemler become a wanted man, listed as a fugitive by the US Air Force Office of Special Investigations (AFOSI).

-Fear that his parents might turn him in was one of the reasons why he never contacted them to explain that he was alive and well in Sweden.
+Fear that someone in the US might turn him in was one of the reasons why he never contacted his parents to explain that he was alive and well in Sweden.

 "If I was exposed in Sweden, I feared I’d lose my residence permit.
 I didn’t want to leave my daughter, and with a dishonorable discharge I would never find a job, get no retirement and no medical benefits," he explained.